vuepress-theme-hope/online-demo/docs/demo/markdown.md

 ## Markdown Introduction

-If you are a new learner and don’t know how to write Markdown, please read [Markdown Intro](https://theme-hope.vuejs.press/cookbook/markdown/) and [Markdown Demo](https://theme-hope.vuejs.press/cookbook/markdown/demo.html).
+If you are a new learner and don't know how to write Markdown, please read [Markdown Intro](https://theme-hope.vuejs.press/cookbook/markdown/) and [Markdown Demo](https://theme-hope.vuejs.press/cookbook/markdown/demo.html).

 ## Markdown Config

-VuePress introduce configuration for each Markdown page using Frontmatter.
+VuePress introduce configuration for each markdown page using Frontmatter.

 ::: info

 Frontmatter is a important concept in VuePress.
-If you don’t know it, you need to read [Frontmatter Introduction](https://theme-hope.vuejs.press/cookbook/vuepress/page.html#front-matter).
+If you don't know it, you need to read [Frontmatter Introduction](https://theme-hope.vuejs.press/cookbook/vuepress/page.html#front-matter).

 :::